groupdocs-metadata-cloud/GroupDocs.Metadata-Products/english/metadata/java/_index.md

 ############################# Header ############################
 title: "Metadata Management Cloud SDK for Java"
-description: "Metadata manipulation REST API to manage metadata properties from over 60 document, images and multimedia file formats in any language or platform.‎"
+description: "Metadata manipulation REST API to manage metadata properties from over 60 document, images and multimedia file formats in any language or platform."
 button:
     enable: true